|

 with it, who was I to argue.

-- It was time to move on to a more up market organ,
+to move on to a more up-market organ, at least one with two manuals.

-at least one with two manuals.
-Yet again, there was a straight
+Yet again, there was a straight and obvious choice: a Hammond

-and obvious choice: a Hammond or a Lowrey .
+or a Lowrey .

-- Why did I think twice?
-All my favourite organ
+- Why did I

-players used a Hammond: Jimmy McGriff, Jack McDuff and of course
+McGriff, Jack McDuff and of course Jimmy Smith.
+But closer to

-Jimmy Smith.
-But closer to home, in fact in the London clubs,
+home, in fact in the London clubs, I was closely watching Stevie

-I was closely watching Stevie Winwood, then in the Spencer Davies
+Winwood, then in the Spencer Davies group and the man I idolised:

-group and the man I idolised: Graham Bond.
-You may not have heard
+Graham Bond.
+You may not have heard of him, but the Graham Bond

-of him, but the Graham Bond Organisation had a residency at the
+Organisation had a residency at the 100 club in Oxford Street

-100 club in Oxford Street every Thursday night and I often looked
+every Thursday night and I often looked on in awe.
+Jack Bruce

-on in awe.
-Jack Bruce was on bass, Ginger Baker on drums (both
+was on bass, Ginger Baker on drums (both later to form Cream with

-by Leslie speakers, ripped your ears apart.
+speakers, ripped your ears apart.
 The man was an inspiration.

 I once plucked up the courage to sidle up to him and ask, "Who

-are your musical influences?".
+are your musical influences?"
 "Nobody", he gruffly

 replied, and I slunk back into the crowd.
 Graham Bond had no real